mobilemind/OpenInlets/README.md

 [![Codacy Badge][Codacy-image]][Codacy-dash]

 __IsItAws__: Check the current page hostname to determine if runs on AWS.
+ _NOTE:_ This also works with Safari and Firefox on macOS.

 __KillStickyHeaders__: Find & delete all fixed position elements of body